lennysh/ansible-random/reconstruct_collection/README.md

 ```

 The script will:
-- Extract the tar.gz file to a directory next to the archive
+- Extract the tar.gz file to a directory next to the archive (using the tar.gz filename without the `.tar.gz` extension)
-- Find the extracted collection directory
+- The `MANIFEST.json` file will be directly in the extracted directory
 - Reconstruct `galaxy.yml` from `MANIFEST.json`
 - Remove build artifacts